henry4k/konstrukt/documentation/Packages.md

 1. Mount all packages and their dependencies.
 2. Work out correct initialization order using the dependency information.
 3. Initialize each package by loading all Lua modules it contains.
 4. Call the `start` function in the scenarios main module.
-   Which looks like this: `require moduleName..'/init'.start()`
+(See below.)

 Scenarios